-Some modern Conservative Parties are strongly associated with the idea of a reduced role for government (privatization, reduced social programs) and promotion of free markets.
+Some modern Conservative Parties are strongly associated with the idea of a reduced role for government, that is, privatization, and reduced social programs, and also promotion of free markets.
 But Pearson has argued that social work recruits by their choice of occupation are politically deviant.

 This perspective, however, is based on classical liberalism rather than conservatism.
 Conservative ideas do not welcome the unrestricted operations of free market economics, but value social stability and the maintenance of traditional community bonds and social hierarchies.

 Conservatives assume that institutions and values that have lasted a long time embody the collective experience of the community.
 The prospect of a conservative revolution has raised the anxiety of the predominantly liberal disability leadership.
 Whether the diverse disability community shares the policy objectives of the leadership, and its concern over the conservative agenda, is not clear.